 |Ectopic Pregnancy||An ectopic pregnancy is when the embryo grows outside of the uterus, usually in the fallopian tube, but possibly also in the cervix, ovary, or bladder.
 This is a potentially dangerous situation and must be followed carefully by the doctor.
 The hCG level may start out low and double slowly, but this is not always the case.
 Ectopic pregnancies can be detected via ultrasound and treated with medication or surgery.
 Ectopic pregnancies are nonviable pregnancies.|

 Hopefully the information we have provided will help you to better understand what is involved in an IVF cycle.
-As detailed above, it's an involved process that can be both physically and emotionally taxing.
+As detailed above, it's an involved process that can be both physically, emotionally, and financially taxing.
 Get educated and consult with medical professionals to decide what's right for you.